SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_gpdma/readme.md

 This GPDMA example performs memory-to-memory DMA transfer of different sizes.
 Users can change the DMA transfer size by updating TRANSFER_LENGTH.

-This example does both a Generic DMA transfer with predefined config or a user defined descriptor for performing DMA transfer.
+This example does both a Generic DMA transfer with a predefined config and a user-defined descriptor for performing DMA transfer.

 ## Overview